dwjoyce/pythonbook/chapters/Walking along data.rst

 Exercises
 ---------

 #.
-In the interactive shell, write a ``for`` loop that counts from 1000 to 2000 in steps of 50.
+In the interactive interpreter, write a ``for`` loop that counts from 1000 to 2000 in steps of 50.

 #.
-In the interactive shell, write a ``for`` loop that counts from 100 to 0 in steps of -5.
+In the interactive interpreter, write a ``for`` loop that counts from 100 to 0 in steps of -5.

 #.
 Write a program called :file:`sides.py` which uses the ``turtle`` module to draw a polygon having the number of sides the user has input.
 Use a ``for`` loop to draw the sides of the polygon.
 This is similar to the exercise in :ref:`chapter 12`, but this time the looping is different.